| On the command line Usually, when /sbin/silo is invoked without any command-line options,

 will allow this check to fail.
 USE THIS WITH CAUTION!

-When the PROM boots from a disk and partition on which SILO is installed, the
+At boot time When the PROM boots from a disk and partition on which SILO is installed, the

 first stage boot loader will load the second one very quickly, and the string